w3c/mathml-docs/notes-on-mathml/notes-parsing.md

 ### XML and HTML Validity

-XML validaors may use the supplied schema directly.
+XML validators may use the supplied schema directly.
 HTML validators require custom code but often (as is the case with the W3C validator) they use an XML-based validation as some part of that process.
 So the supplied schema may still apply even to HTML-syntax MathML.